michellevit/Production-Planner/README.txt

 - Populate the 'Product' DB Table:
   - In the terminal, navigate to the project root directory
   - Run: docker-compose exec backend python manage.py import_products_to_db
-- Create a Task on Windows Task Scheduler to run 'get-qb-data.bat' periodically
+- Create a Task on Windows Task Scheduler to run 'get-qb-data.bat' periodically:
   - Click on the Start menu and type "Task Scheduler" in the search bar
   - Open the Task Scheduler application
   - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."